-Therefore, a significant liquid sonic velocity shift could deflect a "narrow" beam transmission away from the receiving sensor entirely.
+Therefore, a significant liquid sonic velocity shift could deflect a "narrow" beam transmission away from the receiving sensors entirely.
 The upstream vs. downstream transit-time difference will also be affected by the changing (or refracting) beam angle.
-This makes it necessary for TransLoc systems to continuously compute this angle, since it is subject to varying degrees of refraction.
+This makes it necessary for flow meter systems to continuously compute this angle, since it is subject to varying degrees of refraction.
 The flow meter derives the angle by knowing the fixed position of the sensors, the dimensions of the pipe and the measured transit-time.
-Therefore, the flow meter computes the beam angle relative to the axis of the pipe.